Overview of Hypothyroidism

 Frequency: Five to seven times per week

 Aerobic exercises should be chosen to allow long-term adoption of an independent exercise program.
 Interventions to address myalgia and trigger points may be needed before beginning a regular exercise program.
 Clients with severe muscle and joint pain may only tolerate interventions to regain motion and increase activity levels.
 Exercise-induced muscle pain may be a precursor to rhabdomyolysis, which will result in further muscle damage and renal failure.
 Strengthening activities should also be started at low level of intensities, with an emphasis of higher repetitions (15 to 20) and performing motions through full ranges and proper form.
-Gradual progression of exercise programs allows clients to improve their exercise tolerance and for tissue ...
+Gradual progression of exercise programs allows clients to ...